On the additive chromatic number of several families of graphs: Regular bipartite and complete multipartite graphs

 Now, we consider complete multipartite graphs.
 We say that a digraph $D$ is \emph{complete $r$-partite} when $G(D)$ is complete $r$-partite.
 We say that $D$ is \emph{monotone} when $V(D)$ can be partitioned into subsets $V_1, V_2, \ldots, V_r$ such that every arc in $V_i \times V_j$ satisfies $i < j$.
-We cite a result given in \cite{IPL2013} as a lemma: \begin{lem} \cite{IPL2013} Let $D$ be a complete $r$-partite digraph.
+In order to prove the theorem, we first cite a result given in \cite{IPL2013}: \begin{lem} \cite{IPL2013} Let $D$ be a complete $r$-partite digraph.
 Then, $\eta_t(D) < +\infty$ if and only $D$ is monotone.
 In that case,

 where $V_1, \ldots, V_r$ is the partition of $V(D)$, $s_r = |V_r|$ and $s_i = \max\{1 + s_{i+1}, |V_i|\}$ for all $i \in [r-1]$. \end{lem}